 Holding on to an old title gives you satisfaction without action.
 But success comes from doing, not declaring.

-By using a title without still doing the work, you fool yourself into thinking future success is assured. (“This is who I am!”)
-That premature sense of satisfaction can keep you from doing the hard work necessary.
+By using a title without doing the work, you fool yourself into thinking that future success is assured — thinking, “This is who I am!”
+But that premature sense of satisfaction can keep you from doing the hard work necessary.

 Stop fooling yourself.
 Be honest about what’s past and what’s present.
-Expiring old titles lets you admit what you’re really doing now.
+Retiring outdated titles lets you admit what you’re really doing now.

 And if you don’t like the idea of losing your title, then do something about it!
-This goes for titles like “good friend”, “leader”, or “risk-taker”, too.
+This goes for titles like “leader,” “risk-taker,” and “good friend,” too.

-I updated my website to reflect what accomplishments are in the past.
-It’s liberating to speak in past-tense about what’s passed, and only speak in present-tense about what’s actually present.
+Today I updated my website to reflect which of my accomplishments are in the past.
+It’s liberating to speak in the past tense about what you’ve done, and only speak in the present tense about what you’re actually doing.